-As you think ahead to 2018, and how your business will change and grow, let’s talk about technology and what role it will play.
+As you think ahead to 2019, 2020 and beyond, and how your business will change and grow, let’s talk about technology and what role it will play.

 Websites will be responsive—meaning they’ll be designed in a way that works on any platform, including smartphones, tablets, and large or small monitors.

 Why create a separate mobile version of your website if you can have one that works on everything?
 And your company must be accessible via mobile devices by the end of 2018.

 Smartphone apps or accessories will be more sophisticated and, dare we say, intuitive.
 Think Star Trek tricorders.

 Software and hardware will become more interactive and very wearable.
 We’ll still have our workhorses, but we’ll also be able to do more with smaller pieces of equipment.

 Cloud computing will be standard, and biometric authentication will start to replace passwords.

 3D printing will be mainstream, thanks to affordable printers, and artists and inventors will be able to do small runs of whatever they want through “virtual factories.”

 The use of mobile payment systems, such as Google Wallet, will become more commonplace.